Frontiers Planet Prize

 c) information is given via the repository about any research output or any other tools and instruments needed to validate the conclusions of the scientific publication.

-11.1 The Award does not create any form of joint venture or other partnership between any Recipient, any Participant and the Foundation and it is the sole responsibility of each Recipient and Participant to carry out the awarded research project in compliance with the Purpose and to comply with any associated contractual or legal obligations.
+11.1 The Award does not create any form of joint venture or other partnership between the Recipient, any Participant and the Foundation and it is the sole responsibility of the Recipient and of the Participant to carry out the awarded research project in compliance with the Purpose and to comply with any associated contractual or legal obligations.

 11.2 The Foundation does not accept any responsibility for financial or other liability incurred by any Recipient or Participant that may arise out of any activities carried out in relation to the Purpose or any Award.

-11.3 The Foundation does not employ any of the Participants or any other members of the Recipients.
-It is the Recipients and Participants’ responsibility to issue any necessary contracts of employment in relation to the Purpose and to comply with any relevant employment law and regulation.
+11.3 The Foundation does not employ any of the Participants or any other members of the Recipient.
+It is the Recipient and Participants’ responsibility to issue any necessary contracts of employment in relation to the Purpose and to comply with any relevant employment law and regulation.

 11.4 The Foundation cannot be held responsible in case of delay or impossibility to transfer the Award amount to the Main Recipient for reasons beyond its control (embargo, financial regulations or other special circumstances beyond the Foundation’s control).